-The complex geology of limestone and coarse sandstone in the west of Anglesey supports fen habitat, which depends upon lime-rich water from springs feeding in from surrounding areas.
+The complex geology of limestone and coarse sandstone in the east of Anglesey supports fen habitat, a rare type of wetland fed by underground aquifers.
 These special habitats support rare species such as fly orchid, narrow-leaved marsh orchid, southern damselfly and medicinal leech.

-This wild fen habitat and its abundant wildlife was once extensive on Anglesey but much has been lost and what remains is fragmented, undervalued and vulnerable to aerial pollution, pollution from agriculture and inappropriate management.
+This wild fen habitat and its abundant wildlife was once extensive on Anglesey but much has been lost and what remains is fragmented, and vulnerable to pollution from many sources.

 If you would like to help wildlife in the Anglesey Fens Living Landscape please contact: